Rbfinch/grepq/README.md

 ./test.sh tests.yaml; ./test.sh tests2.yaml; ./test.sh tests3.yaml
 ```

-If all tests pass, their will be no warning (orange) text in the output, and no test will
+If all tests pass, there will be no warning (orange) text in the output, and no test will
 report a failure.

 *Example of failing test output:*